pskinnerthyme/dagster/docs/docs-beta/docs/tutorial/03-asset-dependencies-and-checks.md

 ## Creating a Downstream asset

-Now that we have all of our raw data loaded and staged into the duckdb database our next step is to merge it together.
+Now that we have all of our raw data loaded and staged into the DuckDB database our next step is to merge it together.
 The data structure that of a fact table (sales data) with 2 dimensions off of it (sales reps and products).
 To accomplish that in SQL we will bring in our sales_data table and then left join on sales reps and products on their respective id columns.
 Additionally, we will keep this view concise and only have relevant columns for analysis.

 <CodeExample filePath="guides/tutorials/etl_tutorial/etl_tutorial/definitions.py" language="python" lineStart="89" lineEnd="132"/>